 This course is recommended for health care professionals, especially psychologists, counselors, social workers, and addiction counselors who seek knowledge about Alzheimer’s disease.
-It is appropriate for all levels of participants’ knowledge.
+This content is at the advanced level and this course is appropriate for participants with intermediate or advanced levvel of knowledge.

-Identify some of the bioimarkers for the prodromal stage of Alzheimer's disease.
+Identify at least three of the biomarkers for the prodromal stage of Alzheimer's disease.

-Describe the biomarkers associated with cognitive changes secondary to Alzheimer's disease.
+Describe at least 2 of the biomarkers associated with cognitive changes secondary to Alzheimer's disease.